v6cord/VVVVVV/FEATURES.md

 - `toceil()` - inverted `tofloor()`

-- `playfile(file[, id])` - play a file as either music or a sound effect. if you specify an id, the file loops
+- `playfile(file[,id])` - play a file as either music or a sound effect. if you specify an id, the file loops

 - `playmusicfile(file)` - play a file as music